Why Augmented Reality is the Future of eCommerce

 Twitter Linkedin Whatsapp Facebook

-“As AR evolves, it will revolutionize our lives and will become as significant of a technology shift as the web or mobile was to society, changing how we view and interact with the world around us.”
+These figures indicate that AR and VR are set to become indispensable parts of our lives, offering richer benefits and an improved user experience as technology evolves.
+As Allan Cook, Deloitte Digital Reality Business Leader, notes, “As AR evolves, it will revolutionize our lives and will become as significant of a technology shift as the web or mobile, changing how we view and interact with the world around us.”

-• Social media filters such as Snapchat and Instagram
+• Social media filters on platforms like Snapchat and Instagram

-• Preview placement for a better visual comprehension
+• Product preview placement for better visual understanding

 Take Out Your Phone and Try It On